Andrew Gold (journalist)

-Andrew Gold (born Andrew David Gold in 1989) is a British journalist, YouTuber, filmmaker, author and podcaster.
+Andrew David Gold (born 21 March 1989) is a British Jewish journalist, YouTuber, filmmaker, author and podcaster.

 Early life

 Gold was born in Watford at Watford General Hospital on March 21, 1989.
 Gold and his family moved to Carpenders Park after nine years of living in Elstree.
 He attended St John’s School, Merchant Taylor's and later studied English literature at the University of Leeds.
-His father is Neil Gold with a younger brother named Michael.
+Gold is Jewish.
 His father legally changed the family surname from Goldstein to Gold, hoping to avoid antisemitism.

 One of Gold's first jobs out of university that spurred his interest in filmmaking was working at the online division of The Sun.
 A fan of filmmaker Louis Theroux, Gold persuaded a Sun junior editor to use one of the publication's cameras to film Gold walking through Covent Garden with the subject of the video being how easy it was to get a date on Valentine's Day.

-Gold, in addition to speaking five languages, is a fan of the English football club Tottenham Hotspur F.C., and has described himself as "an atheist Jew."
+Gold speaks five languages, including French, Spanish, Portuguese and German, following stints in France, Colombia, Brazil and Germany.
+He is a fan of the English football club Tottenham Hotspur F.C., and has described himself as "an atheist Jew."